Nytra/ResoniteHotReloadLib/README.md

 ## Usage

-Add this library as a dependency in your mod, then call `HotReloader.RegisterForHotReload(ResoniteMod modInstance)` where `modInstance` is the instance of your mod class.
+Add this library as a dependency in your mod, then call `HotReloader.RegisterForHotReload(ResoniteMod modInstance)` where `modInstance` is the instance of your mod.

 A good place to do this is in `OnEngineInit`.